Gay club owner: Shooting comes amid a new 'type of hate' - NewsBreak

 Grzecka said he believes the targeting of a drag queen event is connected to the art form being cast in a false light in recent months by right-wing activists and politicians who complain about the "sexualization" or "grooming" of children.
 Even though general acceptance of the LGBTQ community has grown, this new dynamic has fostered a dangerous climate.

-“It’s different to walk down the street holding my boyfriend's hand and getting spit at to a politician relating a drag queen to a groomer of their children," Grzecka said.
+“It’s different to walk down the street holding my boyfriend's hand and getting spit at (as opposed to) a politician relating a drag queen to a groomer of their children," Grzecka said.
 “I would rather be spit on in the street than the hate get as bad as where we are today."

 Earlier this year, Florida's Republican-dominated legislature passed a bill barring teachers from discussing gender identity or sexual orientation with younger students.
 A month later, references to "pedophiles" and "grooming" in relation to LGBTQ people rose 400%, according to a report by the Human Rights Campaign.